IamGotu/4072-ITE313-LABORATORY-EXERCISE-6/HOW TO RUN.md

 9. In the terminal located in folder social_media_app type "composer install" to have vendor

+10. In the terminal located in folder social_media_app type "npm install pusher-js"

-10. Inside folder social_media_app find the file ".env.example" and change it to ".env"
+11. Inside folder social_media_app find the file ".env.example" and change it to ".env"

-11. In the terminal located in folder social_media_app type "php artisan migrate" to migrate the database
+12. In the terminal located in folder social_media_app type "php artisan migrate" to migrate the database

-12. In the terminal located in folder social_media_app type "npm run dev"
+13. In the terminal located in folder social_media_app type "npm run dev"

-13. In the terminal located in folder social_media_app type "php artisan serve"
+14. In the terminal located in folder social_media_app type "php artisan serve"

-14. If it says no application encryption key has been specified.
+15. If it says no application encryption key has been specified.

-15. In the terminal located in folder social_media_app type "php artisan key:generate"
+16. In the terminal located in folder social_media_app type "php artisan key:generate"

-16. Then try again in the terminal located in folder social_media_app the "php artisan serve"
+17. Then try again in the terminal located in folder social_media_app the "php artisan serve"

-17. Open the running server or Ctrl+click the following link
+18. Open the running server or Ctrl+click the following link